 Mandated to “provide assistive technology resources to persons with disabilities and members of the environments in which they study or work in order to create equitable and useable environments.
 Technology resources include technology assessment, consultation, the provision of assistive technology, training on the use of the technology, repair and trouble shooting, support and tip sheets”.
 The AT-BC website can be found at www.at-bc.ca.

 NEADS – National Educational Association of Disabled Students

 The National Educational Association of Disabled Students is a consumer organization, with a mandate to encourage the self-empowerment of post-secondary students with disabilities.
 NEADS advocates for increased accessibility at all levels so that disabled students may gain equal access to college or university education, which is their right.
 The Association provides information on services and programs for students with disabilities nationwide, publishes a regular newsletter, and conducts research on issues of importance to its members.
 Members include disabled students, educators, organizations and professional service providers.

 The Consumer and Job Preparation program (CJP) “is designed to assist students with intellectual disabilities to facilitate essential skills knowledge and on the job work training to develop successful workplace preparatory skills, habits and attitudes.
 Students identify their interests and develop skills through class participation and three 4-6 week placements.”

-The Transitions Program “is a part-time, 16-week program for students with special needs and/or learning difficulties in Grade 12 or Grade 12+.
+The Transitions Program “is a part-time, 16-week program for students with diverse needs and/or learning difficulties in Grade 12 or Grade 12+.
 The program is designed to assist students in making successful exits from secondary school into training or workplace settings.